reguluslee/reguluslee/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Communication Engineering
-- 🌱 I’m currently learning robot control
+- 🌱 I’m currently learning Navigation Guidance and Control
 - 👯 I’m looking to collaborate on embedded development
 - 🤔 I’m looking for help with algorithm design
 - 💬 Ask me about embedded development